-- Dataset: We will use the spam dataset available here. - Train and test split: Use a random 3:1 split. - (a) Implement AdaBoost, SquareBoost, and LogisticBoost with decision stumps as the base classifiers. - (b) Run the boosting algorithms for various values of the number of boosting rounds t (for some reasonable upper limit T). - (c) Plot the train and test errors of all three algorithms as a function of t. - (d) Summarize your findings.
+- Dataset: We will use the spam dataset available here. - Train and test split: Use a random 3:1 split. - (a) Implement AdaBoost, SquareBoost, and LogisticBoost with decision stumps as the base classifiers.
+Note that you do not have to minimize the weighted 0-1 loss exactly.
+[Hint: In R, you can use the package RPART to find the best decision stump at each iteration efficiently.
+In python, you can use the function SKLEARN.TREE.DECISIONTREECLASSIFER.] - (b) Run the boosting algorithms for various values of the number of boosting rounds t (for some reasonable upper limit T). - (c) Plot the train and test errors of all three algorithms as a function of t. - (d) Summarize your findings.
 In particular, comment on the following. - How fast does the training error decrease? - Does the training error reach zero?
-What happens to the testing error if you train longer?
+What happens to the testing error if you train longer? - (e) Is the weak learning hypothesis satisfied?
+If so, explain why.
+If not, are you able to modify the set of base classifiers so that it is?